Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/09/informationen-zu-oeffnungszeiten-und-angeboten-der-eth-bibliothek-ab-dem-1-oktober-2020.md

 ## Subscribe to Newsletter

-You can also continue to make use of our digital resources and contact options .
-Please do not visit the library if you belong to an at-risk group or are feeling unwell.

-## Staffnet

 Any questions?
 The ETH Library will be happy to help.

+## Staffnet

 E-mail: You can also get in touch with us via WhatsApp or our chat function.